The moon, Earth's closest celestial neighbor, has been an object of wonder and mystery since time immemorial.

 1967: NASA's Lunar Orbiter missions completed photographic mapping of the moon.

-1969: Apollo 11 mission made the first landing on the moon and returned samples.
+1969: The Apollo 11 mission made the first landing on the moon and returned samples.

-1972: Apollo 17 made the last manned landing of the Apollo Program.
+1972: Apollo 17 made the last crewed landing of the Apollo Program.

-1976: Soviet Luna 24 returned the last sample to be returned from the moon (to date).
+1976: Soviet Luna 24 returned the last sample to be returned from the moon for decades to come.

-1990: NASA's Galileo spacecraft obtained multispectral images of the western limb and part of the far side of the moon.
+1990: NASA's Galileo spacecraft, on its way to Jupiter, obtained multispectral images of the western limb and part of the far side of the moon.

 1994: NASA's Clementine mission conducted multispectral mapping of the moon.